Coinbase Card

 - Coinbase operates as a licensed Money Services Business (MSB) in the U.S. with money transmitter licenses in various states

-- In the U.S., the card is issued by Pathward, N.A., an FDIC-insured bank, under Visa's license
+- In the U.S., the Visa debit card is issued by Pathward, N.A., an FDIC-insured bank, under Visa's license

-- In Europe, the card was issued by Paysafe Financial Services under FCA e-money regulations
+- In Europe, the debit card was issued by Paysafe Financial Services under FCA e-money regulations

 - In February 2020, Coinbase became a Visa Principal Member, the first pure-play crypto company to achieve this status